TomasMikula/libretto/docs/basics.md

 It is analogous to Scala's `Either#fold(f: A => C, g: B => C): C`.

-Once it is decided which branch it is going to be, the corresponding block, `f` or `g`, is executed:
+Once it is decided which branch it is going to be, the corresponding component, `f` or `g`, is executed:

 ```
   ┏━━━━━━━━━━━━━━┓                          ┏━━━━━━━━━━━━━━┓